Categorical characterizations of regularity for algebraic stacks: Properties of the regular locus

 with $\operatorname{supp}(A)\subseteq Z^\prime$ and $ \operatorname{supp}(B)\subseteq Z$. \end{lemma}

-\begin{proof} For the proof in the case $\mathcal{X}$ is a scheme see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/01YD}{Tag 01YD}]{stacks-project}.
-For the general case, note that all constructions in loc.\ cit.\ can be done on the stack level and the necessary checks can be reduced to the scheme case by looking along a smooth cover. \end{proof}
+\begin{proof} In the case $\mathcal{X}$ is a scheme see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/01YD}{Tag 01YD}]{stacks-project}.
+As for the general case, note that all constructions in loc.\ cit.\ can be done on an algebraic stack.
+Hence, the necessary checks can be reduced to the scheme case by looking along a smooth cover. \end{proof}